LEXER Markets

 Multi-Asset Liquidity Engine

-Whenever users take a long position on a market, the equivalent amount of tokens to the position size is reserved to payback to the trader when the position is closed (e.g. When opening a 10 ETH long, 10 ETH in the vault will be reserved and "utilized".
-So if the trader closes the position in profit, the profit will be paid towards the trader from the utilized ETH and the rest goes back to the pool).
+Whenever users take a long position on a market, the equivalent amount of tokens to the position size is reserved from the liquidity pool to be paid back to the trader when the position is closed, e.g., when opening a 10 ETH long, 10 ETH from the vault will be reserved and marked as "utilized".
+So, if the trader closes the position in profit, the profit will be paid towards the trader from the utilized ETH and the rest will go back to the liquidity pool.

-Conversely when users take a short position on a market, the equivalent amount of USDC will be reserved and "utlilzed" before the close the position.
+Conversely, when users take a short position on a market, the equivalent amount of USDC will be reserved from the liquidity pool and marked as "utilized" before the position is closed.

 Synthetic Liquidity Engine